davekilian/davekilian.github.com/_posts/2013-04-05-transformation-pipeline.markdown

 chosen by convention.
 For example, we might define one vector space by saying the $X$ and $Z$ axes align with the ground plane, with $Y$ pointing toward the sky.
-We might define another vector space with $X$ and $Y$ being parallel to a camera's lens, with $Z$ pointing out of that lens.
+We might define another vector space with $X$ and $Y$ being parallel to a camera's lens, with $Z$ pointing into that lens.

 Vector spaces work on vectors a lot like how units work on numbers.
 For example, the equation $5 + 2 = 7$ ...